dmmaus/mezzacotta-generator/README.md

 The parser recursively generates random strings from referenced files until it bottoms out, and then returns the entire generated string.

-There are also special @-commands that produce substituted text:
+There are also special @-commands that produce substituted text.
+The `N` in each command may be any positive integer:

 * `@randomN(A,B)+C` - Generates a random integer using the formula: (*N* die rolls of (a random integer from *A* to *B* inclusive)) + *C*.
 As well as `+`, the following operators are supported: `-`, `*`, `/` (performs integer division).
 * `@recentyearN` - Generates a year number in the past, biased towards more recent years, and substitutes it in place. `N` is a number, which is interpreted as a scale factor for the logarithmic probability distribution.
 Most years generated will be within *N* years of the present, but there is a long low probability tail.
-* `@setN(A,B,C...)` - Generates a randomly permuted combination of N items from the set A,B,C... (formatted with commas and a penultimate 'and')
+* `@setN(A,B,C...)` - Generates a randomly permuted combination of *N* items from the set A,B,C... (formatted with commas and a penultimate 'and')

+### Saving variable state

+Randomly generated strings may be saved so that they can be reused later in the same text.
+This is useful to refer back to the same random element.

+* `$noun=FOO` - Saves the generated noun into a variable named `FOO`.
+* `*FOO` - Substitues the saved value of `FOO` into the generated string.

+Example: `Players get a $fruit=FRUIT.
+If they eat the *FRUIT, they win.` might generate "Players get a banana.
+If they eat the banana, they win."

 ### Automatic replacements